pulumi/docs/pulumi-hugo/themes/default/content/blog/managing-aws-credentials-on-cicd-part-1/index.md

 It’s best practice to store them using AWS SecretsManager to [load and store those credentials](https://aws.amazon.com/secrets-manager/).

 Here is an example for reading/writing a Pulumi Access Token from AWS Secrets Manager.
-The example, of course, assumes that the current AWS credentials (e.g., the result of assume-role) have access.
+The example, of course, assumes that the current AWS credentials (e.g., the result of IAM User assume-role into the more privileged IAM Role account) can read the secret from the secrets manager.
 Create an access token using the Pulumi console and copy it to a file.

 ![Create PulumiAccess Token](app-pulumi-com-access-token.png)